asbor/iu-project-software-engineering/documents/00-Development-Journal/Week-02.md

 ### What are the tasks for tomorrow?

-* I will review the lecture slides and take notes.
-* I will start working on the first assignment.
+* I will continue to work on the Conception Phase, and aim to complete the first chapter.

 </details>